hashicorp/nomad-pack/README.md

 The [Nomad Pack Community Registry](https://github.com/hashicorp/nomad-pack-community-registry) is a public registry for community-maintained packs.
-Nomad community members are encouraged to share their packs and collaborate with one anothr in this repo.
+Nomad community members are encouraged to share their packs and collaborate with one another in this repo.

 Pull Requests and feedback on both repositories are welcome!